Bulgaria (1955 ship): Passed ships

-On 22 July with the help of two salvage cranes Bulgaria was partially lifted to the water surface.
-On 23 July she was moved to the nearby Gulf of Kirelsky, where her hold was sealed.
-On 25 July the bodies of the last two missing passengers were found in their cabins.
-On 26 July Bulgaria was moved to a floating dock for further disaster investigation.

 Cause

 On 11 July, an anonymous source close to the committee investigating the sinking said that the likely cause was portholes that were opened because of the lack of air conditioning on the vessel, which allowed water to enter Bulgaria when the captain attempted to turn the ship during stormy weather.

 Evidence suggested that a number of safety violations could have caused or compounded the disaster.
 According to one survivor, emergency exit doors on the boat had been sealed or locked shut.
 Investigators also suggested that the boat set sail with a list to the right, possibly due to full sewage or fuel tanks on that side, and with one of its engines not properly functioning.
 According to investigators, sailing with a malfunctioning engine is a serious violation of passenger boat regulations.
 Some survivors told Russian news agencies that they begged the captain to turn around because of the list, but were ignored.
 There were conflicting reports about whether the boat and the cruise operator were properly licensed for passenger cruises.
 Survivors from the crew claimed that Bulgaria had lost electric power minutes before she sank, which effectively disabled ship controls, and prevented the crew from making a distress call over radio.
 For some unknown reason the emergency power did not come on.
 It was not until Arabella picked up the first survivors that authorities found out the name of the vessel and the true scale of the disaster.

 While the ship was not licensed to carry the number of passengers that were on board, she probably was not technically overloaded as in the past she had been tested with as many as 2,000 passengers.